figtracer/stylus_noir_mixer/README.md

 ## stylus_noir_mixer

-> Still in development.
+> Since the verifier is a huge Solidity file, 75% of the project is written in Solidity but you get the point.
+Still in development.
 Might be broken somewhere.

 Zero-knowledge mixer written in Rust using Arbitrum Stylus SDK